Upcoming Course Dates:

 It's important to note that the main focus of this course is on programming.
 Although a wide range of advanced Python language features will be covered by neccessity, the course is not organized around learning language features.
 Also, this is not a course on software engineering--it does not cover tooling, testing, teamwork, packaging, deployment, agile, and other related topics.
 It's about problem solving and creating well organized software that ultimately makes all of those things much easier.

 For more than a decade, I taught two Python courses, Practical Python Programming and Advanced Python Mastery.
 Those courses are strongly focused on the Python language itself.
 This is a new course with a completely different emphasis on programming practice and design.
 There is no overlap in course materials, exercises, or presentation format.

 The course is taught by David Beazley, author of the Python Essential Reference, 4th Edition (Addison Wesley) and Python Cookbook, 3rd Edition (O'Reilly Media).
-David has been actively involved with the Python community since 1996 and was one of the early pioneers of using Python with scientific software.
+David has been actively involved with the Python community since 1996 and was one of the early adopters of Python with scientific software.
 From 1998-2005, he was an assistant professor in the Department of Computer Science at the University of Chicago.
 You might also know Dave from this somewhat infamous bit of live coding.
 More recently, he gave a tutorial on lambda calculus at PyCon 2019.